+- WS 250, Queer Theory, Queer Lives

+- WS 260, Women of Color in the U.S.

+- WS 262, Transnational Feminisms

+Other required courses

+The remaining courses, one of which must be at the 300-level, may be drawn from the following regularly offered courses and/or from affiliated electives approved by the Women's Studies Steering Committee:

+- WS 342, Women, Health and Social Control

+- WS 362, Feminist Approaches to Environmentalism

+- WS 355, Women in Education

+- WS 332, Women, Culture and Identity

+300 and 400 level courses

+Four

+Senior

+requirement

 The senior requirement consists of the completion of WS 440.

 Students must also take at least 16 courses outside the list of women's studies courses.
-No more than two courses of off-campus study may be counted toward the major.
+No more than two courses of off-campus study may be counted toward

+Additional information the major.
 Studying in an off-campus DePauw-sponsored or GLCA program such as the Comparative Women's Studies Program in Europe is encouraged for majors and minors.
-Appropriate courses from off campus may be applied toward the major upon approval by the Director of Women's Studies.
+Appropriate courses from off campus may be applied toward

+the major upon approval by the Director of Women's Studies.

+Recent

 changes in major

 The list of core courses and other courses was revised effective 7/1/2012.

 Requirements for a minor in Women's Studies

+Total courses Five

+required

 Core courses WS 140, WS 340

 At least one of the following: